Students

 Sonya Viquesney

-Sonya Viquesney is a freshman at Arizona State University pursuing a degree in bassoon performance.
-As a lifetime Phoenix resident, she has experience working in several large and small ensembles around the valley.
-A graduate of Arizona School for the Arts, she played bassoon for 6 years and was the principal bassoonist in the Phoenix Youth Symphony Orchestra for 4 years.
-She participated in the All region festival for 4 years and was first bassoonist for 3 of those years.
-In the future, she plans to pursue the bassoon as a career and join the Phoenix Symphony, as well as several other small ensembles.
+Sonya Viquesney is a junior at Arizona State University, pursuing a degree in Bassoon Performance.
+As a lifetime Phoenix resident, she has experience working in several large and small ensembles around the Valley of the Sun.
+An Arizona School for the Arts graduate, she has played bassoon for eight years and was the principal bassoonist in the Phoenix Youth Symphony Orchestra for four years.
+During this time, she also collaborated with the School of Ballet Arizona in their productions of Swan Lake and Sleeping Beauty.

 Travis Williams

-Travis Williams is a third-year undergraduate student studying music therapy with a focus on bassoon.
+Travis Williams is a senior undergraduate student studying music therapy with a focus on bassoon.
 Travis is originally from Bushkill, Pennsylvania, and moved to Arizona to study with Dr. Albie Micklich at Arizona State University (ASU).
-Before moving to Arizona, Travis made top ensembles including Pennsylvania Music Education Association’s (PMEA) All-State Band, PMEA All-State Orchestra and National Association for Music Education’s (NAfME) All-Eastern Orchestra.
+Before moving to Arizona, Travis made top ensembles in Pennsylvania, including the Pennsylvania Music Education Association’s (PMEA) All-State Band, the PMEA All-State Orchestra, and the National Association for Music Education’s (NAfME) All-Eastern Orchestra.

-Since being at ASU, Travis has played in both the ASU Wind Symphony, ASU Philharmonia, ASU Symphony Orchestra, and the “Breakfast Club” woodwind quartet.
-Along with large ensemble performances, Travis has also done elective recitals and performances at ASU and in the valley.
+Since attending ASU, Travis has played in the ASU Wind Symphony, ASU Philharmonia, ASU Symphony Orchestra, ASU Wind Ensemble, and multiple chamber groups, including the ASU Flute Choir, the “Breakfast Club” woodwind quartet, and the “Meraki” wind quintet.
+In addition to performing in large ensembles, Travis has also given elective recitals and performed at ASU and around Arizona.

-Travis plans on finishing his Bachelor of Music at ASU and continuing on to become a board-certified music therapist with the American Music Therapy Association (AMTA).
+Travis plans to finish his Bachelor of Music at ASU and become a board-certified music therapist with the American Music Therapy Association (AMTA).
 When not learning new repertoire, Travis enjoys hiking and exploring the world.